adrian-moisa/visual-school/README.md

 **08 - Asynchronous Javascript**

 This is usually were the brain starts melting.
-The order of code is broken by network traffic, and it starts jumping from on place to another almost feeling like it has no clear path.
+The order of code execution is mixed by network traffic, and it starts jumping from on place to another almost feeling like it has no clear path.
 Well, there are ways to keep this under control :D

 **09 - Frameworks**